Tony Guerrero: Other work

 In 2008, Gospel artist CeCe Winans recorded Guerrero's song "He Is Emmanuel".

 From 2002-2008, Guerrero produced the popular yearly SongSeeker albums which introduced new songs from unknown writers to the church market at large.

 Guerrero has spoken on various aspects of church music in conferences and at churches around the world.
 He was a founding planner of the Purpose Driven Worship Conferences and a frequent guest teacher at the National Worship Leader Conferences.

 In 2008 Guerrero served as music director for the "Saddleback Civil Forum On the Presidency" with John McCain and Barack Obama.

 As an author, Guerrero has written monthly articles for Worship Leader Magazine and "Best Life Magazines" and has published his own book entitled Attracting Quality Musicians.
 Guerrero has also had several of his original cartoons published in various music publications over the years.

 In 2007, Guerrero founded and continues to serve as president of FACT Alliance, a charitable organization which seeks to provide aftercare for victims of Human Trafficking and Sex Slavery both in the United States and Internationally through their Let's Respond campaign.

-As an educator, Guerrero currently teaches Music Production at Cal Baptist University in Riverside, CA. He previously taught worship music students at Hope University in Fullerton, CA.
+As an educator, Guerrero currently teaches Music Production at Cal Baptist University in Riverside, CA. He previously taught worship music students at Hope University in Fullerton, CA. He is also the Worship Director at Coast Hills Church in Aliso Viejo, CA.

 Guerrero maintains his personal recording studio, Third Bedroom Studios, in his home where much of his personal recording work is done.
 He also maintains a large collection of Louis Armstrong memorabilia at his home in Southern California which he shares his two children, Ella and Nico.